dimarra/TA-Microsoft-Sysmon/README.txt

 Previously Recommended Configuration
 ----------------------------
-       3/16/2017 - The following configuration guidance was inlcuded historically but should now be considered deprecated.
+       3/16/2017 - The following configuration guidance was included historically but should now be considered deprecated.
 We suggest instead that you use the SwiftOnSecurity configuration as a starting point, and tune it to meet your needs.
-You may choose to use elements of the legacy configuration below, particularly if you are interested in exluding common Splunk image/file names from creating Sysmon events.
+       You may choose to use elements of the legacy configuration below, particularly if you are interested in excluding common Splunk image/file names from creating Sysmon events.
-       NOTE: If you choose to excude certain events based on file name, please be aware that this could potentially be abused by an attacker to hide malicious activity by choosing an excluded name for their malware.
+       NOTE: If you choose to exclude certain events based on file name, please be aware that this could potentially be abused by an attacker to hide malicious activity by choosing an excluded name for their malware.
 If you are not willing to accept this risk, do not use the configuration below.